bhoptee/trueman-chiro/src/pages/therapies.md

         content: >-
           With the advantage of being located in a facility with a well-appointed gym on site, we're able to offer one to one gym-based assessment and rehabilitation.
-Being able to assess how you're performing your exercise routine means we can identify key areas to improve and optimise, and/or determine if an aspect of your routine would put you at risk for injury.
+Being able to assess how you are performing your exercise routine means we can identify key areas to improve and optimise, and/or determine if an aspect of your routine would put you at risk for injury.